 Trying to eat healthily often leads to multiple points of confusion in this day and age.
-Every week we hear about a new “superfood” or maybe that a previous one isn’t as great as once touted to be.
+Every week we hear about a new “superfood,” or maybe that a previous one isn’t as great as once touted to be.

-I strongly advocate listening to new advice and giving it a try for yourself to see how your body reacts.
+I strongly advocate listening to new advice, and giving it a try for yourself to see how your body reacts.
 Allow your body to tell you what’s right and whats wrong in each equation.

-We are all different!
+However, we are all different!
 While one person may benefit from a low-carb diet, the other person may experience an adverse reaction.

 Even though I love to eat overnight oats every day, that does not always guarantee the same circumstance for others.